 Adolescent girls benefit from developing an early relationship with a gynecologist.
-At Lucina Women's Health and Midwifery, with two locations in Boca Raton, Florida, Kenneth Konsker, MD, FACOG, and Nadina Tackore, MD, offer gynecological care for women of all ages, including teens.
+The team at Lucina Women's Health and Midwifery, with locations in Boca Raton and Boynton Beach, Florida, offers gynecological care for women of all ages, including teens.
 Adolescent gynecology visits help girls and teens understand their special health needs and ask questions about any reproductive health issues.
 Call today to set up an appointment or book online.

 A teen benefits from a first visit to Lucina Women's Health and Midwifery when they’re between the ages of 13 and 15.
 This visit doesn’t always involve a pelvic exam; rather, it gives the teen a chance to discuss women’s health issues such as menstrual cycles, sexual habits, and any pelvic symptoms that seem unusual.

 Your teen is also able to start to connect to a gynecologist and understand how this visit is an important part of her long-term health care.